 Here as elsewhere, hads is paired to tajriba (“experience”) and is described as an innate gift.
 Here, however, Ibn Kammuna adds adds an important point.
 Those who did not receive the gift of hads at birth can get a taste of the divine if they cultivate the Sufi methods of isolation, mediation, music and prayer.

-In these two intimately related treatises, published from the first time by Pourjavady & Schmidtke (2006) and to be discussed further in the next section, Ibn Kammuna pays far less attention to questions of cognition than he does in his other writings.
+The Arabic originals of these two intimately related treatises were published for the first time by Pourjavady & Schmidtke (2006); an annotated translation of the Ithbat was published by Langermann (2017).
+In these writings, Ibn Kammuna pays far less attention to questions of cognition than he does in his other writings.
 However, here as elsewhere, he takes note of the abilities of gifted people to grasp issues that remain recalcitrant to others who are not so endowed.
 Here again Ibn Kammuna connects this special mode of cognition with tajriba, repeated experience.
 In addition, he emphasizes here that the fruits of this special type of knowledge can be fully appreciated only by someone who has experienced them.
 It is thus striking that he does not employ the technical term hads in the course of his exposition, or, indeed, anywhere at all in these two writings.

-Consider this passage from Kalimat wajiza mushtamila ‘ala nukat latifa fi al-'ilm wa-l-'amal (Brief words encompassing some fine points of knowledge and praxis; Pourjavady & Schmidtke 2006, 158, author's translation): “If, however, a weakening of the bodily impediments were to be joined to the strength of the soul, whether this [strength] be original [asli, here meaning ‘inborn’] or acquired, the way the soul is strengthened by practice or the training that is associated with ‘those who know’ [i.e., the Sufis], then the bond is made firm in such a way that the soul will attain many hidden things, copious items of knowledge, and illuminative pleasures, whose true nature can be apprehended only by someone who has found them himself.”
+Consider this passage from the Kalimat (Pourjavady & Schmidtke 2006, 158, author’s translation): “If, however, a weakening of the bodily impediments were to be joined to the strength of the soul, whether this [strength] be original [asli, here meaning ‘inborn’] or acquired, the way the soul is strengthened by practice or the training that is associated with ‘those who know’ [i.e., the Sufis], then the bond is made firm in such a way that the soul will attain many hidden things, copious items of knowledge, and illuminative pleasures, whose true nature can be apprehended only by someone who has found them himself.”
 A few lines down tajriba is mentioned: “Many wonderful things of the souls are known by means of repeated experiences (tajarib), repetition, and some form of reasoning (qiyas).”

 Tajriba does appear in the passage just cited, but it is not mentioned at all in the shorter pietistic treatise, Ithbat al-mabda (Establishing the First Principle).
 On the other hand, Ibn Kammuna does employ in the shorter work several cognate terms to describe the person who can grasp a certain fact immediately and without the need for lengthy demonstration: dhihn salim (“healthy mind,” Pourjavady & Schmidtke 2006, 188), dhu fitana (“clever,” Pourjavady & Schmidtke 2006, 189), dhu lubb (“understanding,” Pourjavady & Schmidtke 2006, 189).